cname87/project-perform-k8es/docs/development-guide.md

 You can start the local database before running the backend unit tests to run the associated unit tests.

-To run e2e tests start the backend server, by running 'npm run startBackend' from frontend/, and the  run 'npm run e2e;dev' from frontend/.
+To run e2e tests, first start the backend server, by running 'npm run startBackend' from frontend/, and then run 'npm run e2e;dev' from frontend/.

-You can run the local tests from VSCode launch configurations if debug is required - see the detail in .vscode/launch.json.
+If debug is required, the run the local tests from VSCode launch configurations - see the detail in .vscode/launch.json.

 ## Creation of a cluster

 A test GKE cluster, e.g. named 'ppk8es-test', can be created using the cluster creation utility 'setup-gke-cluster.sh' with the parameter -t.
 A production GKE cluster, e.g. named 'ppk8es-prod', can be created using the cluster creation utility 'setup-gke-cluster.sh' with the parameter -p.

+Note that a static ip address is reserved.
+This is referenced in the Ingress Controller.

-(Note that the clusters are named in the utility 'set-variables.sh).
+Note that the clusters are named in the utility 'set-variables.sh.

 Note: Use 'gcloud config set ...' to configure the gcloud project as 'project-perform' and zone as 'europe-west2-c'.